Finding missing people

-Our search took us down a number of false starts, as is often the case in this business.
+Our search took us down several false starts, as is often the case in this business.
 A few of the issues we contended with included incorrect assumptions, poor guesses, ex-directory numbers and names withheld from the voter’s list.
 Our searches took in the length and breadth of the UK, South of France and ironically back to Muswell Hill where we eventually found her, now a widow aged 74 and sadly living in a residential care home.